Canarium

-Canarium is a genus of about 100 species of tropical and subtropical trees, in the family Burseraceae.
+Canarium is a genus of about 120 species of tropical and subtropical trees, in the family Burseraceae.
 They grow naturally across tropical Africa, south and southeast Asia, Indochina, Malesia, Australia and western Pacific Islands; including from southern Nigeria east to Madagascar, Mauritius, Sri Lanka and India; from Burma, Malaysia and Thailand through the Malay Peninsula and Vietnam to south China, Taiwan and the Philippines; through Borneo, Indonesia, Timor and New Guinea, through to the Solomon Islands, Vanuatu, New Caledonia, Fiji, Samoa, Tonga and Palau.

 Canarium species grow up to large evergreen trees of 40–50 m tall, and have alternately arranged, pinnate leaves.
 They are dioecious, with male and female flowers growing on separate trees.

-Common names

-The trees and their edible nuts have a large number of common names in their range.
-These include Pacific almond, canarium nut, pili nut, Java almond, Kenari nut, galip nut, nangai, and ngali.

 Species

-This species listing was sourced from The Plant List data aggregation website that takes in some inaccurate data.
-The brief species distribution information was sourced from Flora Malesiana, the Flora of China (series) and the Australian Tropical Rainforest Plants information system.
+As of January 2024, Plants of the World Online accepts 121 species.
+The brief species distribution information was sourced from Flora Malesiana, the Flora of China (series), the Australian Tropical Rainforest Plants information system, and Plants of the World Online.